Delayed Diagnosis of Pulmonary Embolism

 Pulmonary embolisms are extremely common and can be lethal.
 A competent doctor should be able to quickly identify them, and proceed accordingly.
 A pulmonary embolism occurs when a blood clot comes loose and travels through the bloodstream, eventually settling and obstructing blood flow to or from the lungs.
 This type of blood clot can block the exchange of gases necessary for survival.

-If you have lost a loved one due to a pulmonary embolism that went undetected, please call the Pittsburgh medical malpractice attorneys at Richards & Richards, LLP, today.
-Our trained staff can quickly review the medical records to determine if a mistake has been made.
+If you have lost a loved one due to a pulmonary embolism that went undetected, please call the Pittsburgh medical malpractice lawyers at Richards & Richards, LLP, today.
+Our trained medical and legal staff can quickly review the medical records to determine if a mistake has been made.

 There are several symptoms that typically lead to a pulmonary embolism diagnosis.
 They may include a sudden shortness of breath, rapid breathing, chest pain or tightness, a bad cough, coughing up blood, swelling, leg pain, dizziness and sometimes loss of consciousness - all of which can lead to death.
 The most common cause of pulmonary embolism is a deep venous thrombosis (DVT), in which a blood clot blocks a deep vein, often in the arm or leg.
 Sometimes cancer treatments cause pulmonary embolisms or DVTs.
 Other causes include obesity, pregnancy, trauma, or being immobilized after surgery.

 Pulmonary embolism is common in all age groups

 Any time a person has be immobilized for a period of time, there can be a risk for a pulmonary embolism.
 Unfortunately we have seen cases where someone was diagnosed with anxiety because no one looked for a pulmonary embolism.
 There are many common warning signs of a Pulmonary Embolism.

 Doctors Must Be On Guard for Dangerous Pulmonary Embolisms